jython/swingutils/docs/models.rst

 attributes.
 Therefore the constructor expects an series of 3-tuples (name, type, attribute name).
 You can no longer use the name-only shortcut of only providing the name as a string -- you have to give all three values.
+You can also supply a callable in place of the attribute name, in which case the callable is called with each object in the list as the argument.
+The return value of this callable is then used to draw the table cell.

 TableSelectionProxy
 """""""""""""""""""